Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ![Logo de Natao](./natao.png)

 Please, be aware that images are not saved within Natao or any of its databases.
-If you use your database on more than one computer, you will have to copy your image along side the Natao.db file and modify the image's URL within your document.
+If you use your database on more than one computer, you will have to copy your image(s) along side the Natao.db file and modify the images' URL within your document.

 ## Links

 ### Inline

-You can create an inline link by wrapping link text in brackets ( [ ] ), and then wrapping the link in parentheses ( ( ) ).
+You can create an inline link by wrapping link-text in brackets ( [ ] ), and then wrapping the link in parentheses ( ( ) ).

-For example, to create a hyperlink to https://github.com/Ajrarn/Natao, with a link text that says, Natao is on Github!, you'd write the follwing Markdown:
+For example, to create a hyperlink to https://github.com/Ajrarn/Natao, with a link text that says, Natao is on Github!, you'd write the following Markdown code:

     [Natao is on Github!](https://github.com/Ajrarn/Natao)